ldrbmrtv/CV/topics.md

 - A method of diagrammatic verification of ontologies based on SHIF description logic

 Project at ITMO University:
-- A method for logical federated decision trees learning
+- A method for logical federated decision tree learning
-- A method for game-theoretic decision trees regularization
+- A method for game-theoretic decision tree regularization
 - A method of knowledge exchange for knowledge bases based on epistemic logic

 Project with [ORKG](https://orkg.org/):
 - A method for automating the semantic annotation of research papers
+- Automation of machine learning pipeline design based on an ontological model of meta-learning